Being one of the most used herbs in Indian dishes, if you know How to Grow Dhaniya the right way, you can have its fresh supply year-round!

 Dhaniya Cultivation in India

-Although the plants are native to Iran, they have been widely naturalized in the country to a level that India now happens to be the largest producer of coriander in the world!
-Most of the production comes from central and north Indian states like Rajasthan, Madhya Pradesh, and Gujarat.
-Rajasthan alone produces around 58% of total dhaniya produce in the country.
+Although the plants are native to Iran, Dhaniya has been widely naturalized in the country to a level that India now happens to be the largest producer of coriander in the world!
+Most Dhaniya production comes from central and north Indian states like Rajasthan, Madhya Pradesh, and Gujarat.
+Rajasthan alone produces around 58% of the total dhaniya in the country.
 Assam is also a significant producer of dhaniya.

 How to Grow Dhaniya